Wilton Park Advisory Council (WPAC)

 Purpose of the Advisory Council

-The Council is led by the Chair of the Wilton Park Board.
-Its task is to ensure that we meet the highest intellectual standards and maintains its reputation as a global centre of excellence.
+The Wilton Park Advisory Council (WPAC) is led by the Chair of the main Wilton Park Board.
+Its task is to support Wilton Park programme development and to ensure it meets the highest intellectual standards and maintains its reputation as a global centre of excellence.

 The Council consists of a wide range of experienced individuals drawn from members of parliament, the academic world, the media, trade unions, business, non-governmental organisations and institutions concerned with international relations.

 Members are appointed for three years with the possibility of a second three year term.
-Open advertisements are placed in the press to attract new Council members.
+Open advertisements are placed in the press to attract new WPAC members.

-The appointments are made by the Foreign, Commonwealth and Development Office (FCDO) on the advice of the Wilton Park Board.
+The appointments are made by a panel including the Chair of the Wilton Park Board, on the advice of the Foreign, Commonwealth & Development Office (FCDO).
 Membership is not remunerated but reasonable travel and other expenses are reimbursed.

-- Provide practical experience and advice on partnerships with other organisations and on fundraising;
+- Provide practical experience, contacts and advice on partnerships with other organisations, including potential sources of intellectual support and revenue generation; and

-- Advise the chief executive and the programme directors on issues relevant to the Advisory Council member’s experience and expertise;
+- Advise the Chair, the Chief Executive and the Programme Directors on issues relevant to the Advisory Council member’s experience and expertise;

-- Promote awareness and support for Wilton Park within their professional networks; assisting in the identification of speakers and participants for individual events.
+- Promote awareness and support for Wilton Park within their professional networks; assisting in the identification of speakers and participants for individual events and help identify sources of funding.

 Advisory Council members